 - Activity effects: Does exercise change my alcohol-related risk?

-- Liver health: Do my lab results or history make alcohol unsafe?
+- Liver health: Do my lab results make alcohol unsafe?

 - Support needs: What help is available if cutting down is difficult?